-Ever wondered if donkeys might outsmart horses?
-It’s a fun question with surprising answers.
+Do donkeys outsmart horses?
+It’s a question with surprising answers.

-In this blog, we’ll dive into their unique brains and behaviors.
-Are donkeys the underrated geniuses of the animal world?
-Or do horses hold the crown?
+In this blog, we’ll explore how their brains work.
+Are donkeys the hidden geniuses of the animal world?

 Are Donkeys Smarter Than Horses?
 Key Takeaway